sohnya/linkerd-observability/README.md

 # Setting up a Kubernetes Cluster for the lab
-Before installing LinkerD you need a Kubernetes Cluster.
+Before installing Linkerd we need access to a Kubernetes Cluster.
 1. Create a network that will be used by our application
     ```
     gcloud compute networks create default \